House of Dracula: Plot

 Count Dracula arrives at the castle home of Dr. Franz Edelmann and explains he has come to Visaria to find a cure for his vampirism.
 Dr. Edelmann agrees to help, believing a series of blood transfusions may heal him.
-The count agrees to this, and the doctor uses his own blood for the transfusions.
+The doctor uses his own blood for the transfusions.
 Afterwards, the count has his coffin placed in the castle basement.
 That night, Lawrence Talbot arrives at the castle demanding to see Dr. Edelmann about a cure for his lycanthropy.
 Talbot is told to wait, but knowing the moon is rising, has himself incarcerated by the police.
 Inspector Holtz asks the doctor to see Talbot, and, as the full moon rises, they both witness his transformation into the Wolf Man.
 Edelmann and his assistant Milizia have him transferred to the castle the next morning.
 The doctor tells him he believes that moonlight does not trigger Talbot's transformations; it is pressure on the brain.
 He believes he can relieve the pressure and asks Talbot to wait while he gathers more spores from a plant he feels can cure him.
 Despondent at the thought of becoming the Wolf Man again, Talbot attempts suicide by jumping into the ocean, only to end up in a cave below the castle.